Fincer/penetration-testing/random/linux-rootkit-realcase.md

 ### Conclusions

 This was something that taught me security in a real hard way.
 Before that, all Metasploit stuff...well, this is something new.
 I doubt the main target of this attack is some data centers or other places where QEMU is being used.
-Just think about it: let your users run their malicious shit on a virtual machines, and using misconfigured hypervisor `libvirtd`, the hypervisor itself can become infected.
+Just think about it: let your users run their malicious shit on virtual machines, and using misconfigured hypervisor process `libvirtd`, the hypervisor itself can become infected.
 And the user still happily continues using his/her virtual machine instance, never knowing about the threat.
 Instead, it is sysadmin's problem now.
 You definitely want to find this threat but you don't want to be that sysadmin who explains to management or boss how this situation was possible in the first place.

 ### Again: basics of security